rancher-sandbox/cos-toolkit-docs/content/en/docs/Getting started/_index.md

 ### What to do next?

-Check out [how to create bootable images](../creating-derivatives/creating_bootable_images) and [how to create full blown derivatives](../examples/creating_derivatives) or [download the cOS vanilla images](../getting-started/download) to give cOS a try!
+Check out [how to create bootable images](../creating-derivatives/creating_bootable_images) or [download the cOS vanilla images](../getting-started/download) to give cOS a try!